 The Carterton, Masterton, and South Wairarapa District Councils have a combined District Plan so that consistent policies and methods will be used to address significant resource management and cross-boundary issues.
-This plan is currently being reviewed.
+This plan is currently being reviewed, and will also impact the eastern growth development.